The Green Tomato

 Officials confirmed that no times will be voided, regardless of the circumstances of any individual performance.

-The Calhoun Dispatch — sorry, The Green Tomato — will continue to monitor this developing story.
+The Green Tomato will continue to monitor this developing story.
 Anyone with information regarding gear left at the Raptor Run is asked to contact the Anniston Museum of Natural History during regular business hours.